Undertanding Calculus

 In the graph, height is a function of length.
 The area equation for the shape now becomes:

-Over an infinitely small length, dl, the area of one rectangle has constant height, , length, dl .
-An infinitely small change in the area of one rectangle over this interval is:
+Over an infinitely small length, dl, the area of one rectangle has constant height, and length, dl .
+Over an infinitely small interval, the area under the curve changes by the area of one rectangle.
+This can be expressed as:

 Evaluating the integral: